-Any kind of obstruction of any of these ducts is referred to as a biliary obstruction.
-They are quite common too, and affect five out of every 1,000 people in the United States.
+Obstruction of any of these bile ducts is referred to as a biliary obstruction.
 Many of the conditions related to biliary obstructions can be treated successfully.
-However, if the blockage remains untreated for a long period of time, it can lead to life-threatening diseases of the liver
+However, if the blockage remains untreated for a long time, it can lead to life threatening diseases of the liver.

-The biliary duct (the duct from the gallbladder) also opens into the common hepatic duct.
-The bile duct from this point onward is known as the common bile duct or choledochus.
-Before emptying into the small intestine the common bile duct passes through the pancreas.
+The cystic duct, or the duct from the gallbladder, also opens into the common hepatic duct.
+The bile duct from this point onward is known as the common bile duct, or choledochus.
+Before emptying into the small intestine, the common bile duct passes through the pancreas.

-A biliary obstruction may be caused by a number of factors involving the bile ducts, liver, gallbladder, pancreas, and the small intestine.
-The following are some of the most common causes:
+A biliary obstruction may be caused by a number of factors involving the:

-- biliary strictures (abnormal narrowing of the ducts)
+- a biliary stricture, which is an abnormal narrowing of the duct

 - enlarged lymph nodes

-- injury related to gallbladder or liver surgery
+- an injury related to gallbladder or liver surgery

-- other tumors which have reached the liver, gallbladder, pancreas, or bile ducts
+- tumors that have reached the liver, gallbladder, pancreas, or bile ducts

 - infections, including hepatitis